-Let the kids pick out one of my coloring pages (you might have to shrink it a bit to fit the journal) and shade it in.
+Let the young ones pick out one of our kids coloring pages (you might have to shrink it a bit to fit the journal) and shade it in.

 Then, using Mod Podge or even just glue, affix the illustration to the front of the journal.

 It’s perfect for a homemade birthday present for grandma or for the kids to keep themselves and write down their thoughts and feelings.

 Now, this craft suits older children in the eight to 12 age range, so if you have younger kids, this might not be the best activity for them.

 You’re going to have the kids pick out a coloring page that they like (or choose for them if it’s part of a lesson) and then print it onto shrinking paper, which you can find on Amazon.

 Have the kids color in the object they want to turn into a keychain and then cut it out.
 You’ll also punch the hole for the ring attachments.